PetoriousBIG/DS5230-Group1-FinalProject/README.md

 Project sprint descriptions in docs/project_plan.md

 ## Setup
 - The repo is based on Linux terminal command-line with use of 'make.'
 Please refer to [this page](https://github.com/ds5110/git-intro/blob/main/setup.md) for further discussion of benefits in reproducibility by doing so.
+Highly suggest installing miniconda using your Linux terminal as it is described [here](https://www.anaconda.com/docs/getting-started/miniconda/install).

 - Following command will import the conda environment:
 ```